peterp/redux-http-basic-auth-example/README.md

 export function login(username, password) {
   return (dispatch) => {

-    /* We use this to update the state of `isLoggingIn` to `true` in our store, which can be used to display an activity indicator on the login view. */ dispatch(loginRequest())
+    // We use this to update the state of `isLoggingIn` to `true` in our
+    // store, which can be used to display an activity indicator on the login
+    // view.
+    dispatch(loginRequest())

-    /* This only works in Node, use an implementation that work for the platform you're using, e.g.: `base64-js` for React Native, or `btoa()`` for browsers. */ const hash = new Buffer(`${username}:${password}`).toString('base64')
+    // This only works in Node, use an implementation that work for the
+    // platform you're using, e.g.: `base64-js` for React Native, or `btoa()`
+    // for browsers, etc...
+    const hash = new Buffer(`${username}:${password}`).toString('base64')
     return fetch('https://httpbin.org/basic-auth/admin/secret', {
       headers: {